 Well, if you’re looking to try out this delicious side dish, then let me give you a little advice on how to prepare it.
 First things first, you’re gonna want to slice that zucchini into nice thick rounds, say about a half inch or so.

 Once that’s done, it’s time to get grilling.
 Coat each zucchini round with a little bit of olive oil and place on a hot grill.
 Grill for about two minutes per side, or until you see those pretty grill marks.

-Afterward you can place the grilled zucchini on a plate, top with pesto, and serve alongside your rice pilaf!
+Afterward, you can place the grilled zucchini on a plate, top with pesto, and serve it alongside your rice pilaf!